Boocoo Dinky Dow

 Click book cover to order

-His illustrated memoir "Boocoo Dinky Dow: My short, crazy Vietnam War" is by turns funny and sobering.
-Grady recounts his military initiation at Fort Lewis, where there could be a fuzzy line between training and torture.
+"Boocoo Dinky Dow: My short, crazy Vietnam War" is by turns funny and sobering.
+In this memoir, illustrated with his drawings, Grady recounts his military initiation at Fort Lewis, where there could be a fuzzy line between training and torture.
 He describes the intensity of Vietnam, where an old man carrying a bundle of sticks posed a moral dilemma and a young man would weigh the burden of his virginity against the dubious pleasures of riverbank prostitutes.
 Grady's explosives-happy comrades in Charlie Company sometimes posed the greatest danger.
 But, in a dramatic ambush, that same bunch of crazy soldiers risked their lives to save his.

 Picture